 These are the types of thoughts that come out of being problem-oriented.
 Alternatively, solution-oriented thinking, as you’ll employ with the design thinking process, helps you reframe your situation and start thinking in terms of “how might I … “ instead.

 I studied design thinking at Stanford University’s d.school (explore their free virtual crash course) and have been using it to solve problems and uncover opportunities ever since.
 The Stanford design thinking methodology uses a 5-step process as shown in the illustration.

-I’ve repurposed the 5-step design thinking process so it is applicable to personal growth.
+I’ve repurposed the 5-step design thinking process so it is applicable to personal growth (though I also use it in business as the model was originally designed for).
 This guide shows you how it can be adapted specifically to assist you with finding your purpose.

 In a business context Stanford defines the empathy phase as learning about the audience you are designing for via observation and interview.
 Ask questions such as who is my user and what matters to them?